 Mesothelioma is a severe and usually terminal cancer.
 It is critical to get a proper diagnosis as soon as possible, so you have more treatment options available to extend your life.
 If you wait until cancer has spread, your chances of living more than a few months are slim.

+You may ask what is the test for mesothelioma?
 Below is more information about how your doctor will test you for mesothelioma.

 Medical History and Physical Examination